The Lion King

 The Lion King - Lyceum Theatre, London

 Age Restriction: Children under the age of 3 are not permitted.

-Important Info: PLEASE NOTE: Disney's The Lion King at the Lyceum Theatre contains smoke and fog effects as well as strobe lighting.
+Important Information: Disney's The Lion King at the Lyceum Theatre contains smoke and fog effects as well as strobe lighting.

 The Lion King Photos & Video